ehansis/nfcmusik/README.md

 Follow [these instructions](https://raspberrypi.stackexchange.com/a/57023) to do so.
 After booting, your Pi should be accessible by `ssh pi@raspberrypi` from the terminal.

-### Wifi Access Point

-Configure the RPi to act as a WLAN access point on interface `wlan0`.
-See, for example, [this site](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/) for instructions.
-Note the static IP that you assign to the RasPi while configuring.
-This will be the address where you can access the user interface (also see below).

-The `wlan0` interface is automatically shut down 3 minutes after startup, to avoid unneccessary 'radiation' and to reduce interference in the speakers.
-Refreshing the home page of the user interface resets the shutdown timer.
-After the access point has shut down, you would need to re-boot the RasPi to reconnect (or connect to it via LAN).

 ### Base OS

 The code was built and tested with Raspbian Jessie (2016-05-27).